-[0056] First, second, and third intake rates can be determined by the Cradle Intake Test method.
+[0060] First, second, and third intake rates can be determined by the Cradle Intake Test method.
 This test measures the time required for an absorbent structure to absorb a specific volume of 0.9% saline solution (insult).
 The absorbent structure is positioned within a test cradle with the intake surface facing up to determine the first intake rate.
 The insult location is located relative to the transverse center line of the absorbent structure.
 For products designed for wearers having a weight of 38 to 65 pounds, for example, the insult location is 150 mm forward of the transverse centerline for boys and is 90 mm forward of the transverse centerline for girls and the insult volume is 120 ml for both.
 For products designed for wearers having a weight of 60 to 120 pounds, in another example, the insult location is 170 mm forward of the transverse centerline for boys and 80 mm forward of the transverse centerline for girls and the insult volume is 220 ml for both.
 The flow rate of the saline solution is 15 ml/sec and the saline has a temperature of 98.6 degrees F. The absorbent structure is insulted a first time at the aforementioned locations, volumes, and flow rates.
 The time it takes for the absorbent insert to completely absorb the first insult is recorded.
 After 15 minutes, the absorbent structure is insulted a second time at the aforementioned locations, volumes, and flow rates.
 The time it takes for the absorbent structure to completely absorb the second insult is recorded.
 After 15 minutes, the absorbent structure is insulted a third time at the aforementioned locations, volumes, and flow rates.
 The time it takes for the absorbent structure to completely absorb the third insult is recorded.
 The Cradle Intake Test is described in more detail in U.S. Pat.
-No. 7,977,531 to Dodge, et al., which is incorporated herein to the extent it is relevant and does not conflict herewith.
+No. 7,977,531 to Dodge, et al., which incorporated herein to the extent it is relevant and does not conflict herewith.

-[0057] Example 1 was an adult incontinence product, DEPEND-brand DPU 2 female small/medium incontinence absorbent article of the type in FIG. 3.
-The article included an absorbent core disposed between a fluid permeable bodyside liner and a fluid impermeable outer cover.
-The absorbent core had approximately 19.5 g of superabsorbent material (SAM) and approximately 6.8 g of fluff pulp wrapped in 16.6 gsm tissue core wrap.
-The article also included a 100 gsm Bonded Carded Web (BCW) surge material, 250 mm long and 74 mm wide, disposed between the bodyside liner and the tissue core wrap, approximately 60 mm from the front end of the absorbent core.
-The article also included attachment adhesive between the surge and the bodyside liner and between the surge and the tissue core wrap.
+[0061] Example 1 is an adult incontinence product (DE-PEND-brand DPU 2 female small/medium absorbent article).
+This article includes an absorbent core disposed between a fluid permeable bodyside liner and a fluid impermeable outercover.
+The absorbent core includes approximately 19.5 g of superabsorbent material (SAM) and approximately 6.8 g of fluff pulp wrapped in a 16.6 gsm tissue core wrap.
+The article also includes a 100 gsm Bonded Carded Web (BCW) surge material 250 mm long and 74 mm wide disposed between the bodyside liner and the tissue core wrap, approximately 60 mm from the front end of the absorbent core.
+Attachment adhesive is used between the surge and the tissue core wrap.

-[0058] Ten products (N=10) were tested in a Cradle Intake Test protocol in which the product was subjected to three (3) insults of 105 mL each at the of rate 8 mL/sec using saline with 0.9% salt concentration, waiting 15 minutes between insults.
+[0062] Ten products (N=10) were tested in a Cradle Intake Test protocol.
+Each product was subjected to three (3) insults of 105 mL each at the of rate 8 mL/sec using saline with 0.9% salt concentration, waiting 15 minutes between insults.
 The average third insult time was 154.1 sec.